-The Round 1 Project Application submission period will open on January 6, 2025, for 60 days, and will close on March 7, 2025.
-ACA will accept and review Project Applications on a rolling basis during this time.
+The Round 1 Project Application submission period opened on January 6, 2025, for 60 days, and was closed on March 7, 2025.
+Once the Round 1 Project Application period was closed, ACA conducted a period of Project Application Review and Negotiation, which is expected to last until May 30, 2025.

 Figure 1 provides a tentative BEAD subgrantee selection timeline.
 It shall be noted that the dates reflected on Figure 1 are subject to change.